FCMBench: The First Large-scale Financial Credit Multimodal Benchmark for Real-world Applications: Benchmark Construction

-To ensure both practical relevance and scientific rigor, FCMBench is designed according to the following principles:

-\paragraph{1.
-Alignment with real credit review workflows:} The certificates and tasks are derived from interviews with over 20 senior credit reviewers from both commercial banks and financial credit companies, ensuring the proposed benchmark reflects actual business needs.
-To better evaluate the model's ability to assess users' credit applications across different types of certificates, each image in the benchmark can be matched to a complete set of an individual’s materials, rather than being randomly collected.
+FCMBench comprises 26 categories of certificates spanning both Chinese and English documents commonly used in credit review (Figure~\ref{fig:certificatesOverview}).
+The benchmark is guided by two design principles: (1)\textit{ alignment with real credit review workflows} and (2)\textit{ diversity of data forms}.
+Specifically, the certificate categories and task designs are grounded in interviews with over 20 senior credit reviewers from commercial banks and financial credit companies, ensuring practical relevance across the full review chain (e.g., loan review, income verification, and asset evaluation).
+Moreover, FCMBench incorporates heterogeneous document forms from standardized cards and certificates to materials containing complex charts and tables, and supports both single-image and multi-image inputs, reflecting the variety of evidence encountered in real applications.
+To better approximate real submissions, each image can be matched to a complete set of an individual’s materials rather than being randomly collected.

-\paragraph{2.
-Diversity of data forms:} Supporting one or more certificates in single-image and multi-image formats covers various data types encountered in credit reviews.
-Complex data format and environmental interference are designed to make the tasks in the benchmark more challenging.
+To evaluate model capability under practical conditions, FCMBench is organized into perception, reasoning, and robustness settings.
+As illustrated in Figure~\ref{fig:task_challenges_framework}, perception tasks assess the extraction of visual and textual information from certificate images, while reasoning tasks evaluate credit-related decision making grounded in the extracted evidence.
+Robustness challenges capture common real-world interferences.
+Task definitions and challenge statistics are summarized in Table~\ref{tab:perception_reasoning_tasks} and Table~\ref{tab:challenge_statistics}.
+Since a single image may be associated with multiple tasks and challenges, the aggregated image counts in these tables do not equal the number of unique images.